Skip to content

 pipeline.orchestrator.dlq-url=https://sqs.eu-west-1.amazonaws.com/123456789012/tpf-dlq

 Execution DLQ applies to terminal execution failures only.
+A DLQ is a dead-letter channel for failed executions that need investigation or replay.
 It does not replace item-level rejection flows.

 • execution fields: tenantId, executionId, executionKey, transitionKey